Alain Badiou: Thinking the Infinite

 If Spinoza already claimed that mathematics is what permits the human being to think beyond the final causes of Aristotle and if Jacques Lacan spoke about the matheme as capturing the “impasse of the real”, Badiou set out to restore the very relationship of philosophy and mathematics itself.
 In Being and Event, he based his understanding of Being on the premises of set theory, the inexistence of the One, and the existence of the generic set.
 In Number and Numbers, Badiou defied the dominance of a reductive numerical convention in contemporary capitalism by claiming that “numbers are a form of Being”.
 And in Logics of Worlds, Badiou based his understanding of what there is on contemporary logic(s).
 Finally, the soon-to-be-published Immanence of Truths will address the contemporary mathematics of the higher infinite.
 Clearly, contemporary mathematics has been a constant companion to Badiou, and it would be difficult if not impossible to understand the core of his thought without understanding the dialogue that he has established with mathematics.

 The conference Alain Badiou: Thinking the Infinite intends to unite mathematicians and philosophers eager to engage with Badiou’s ontological and mathematical postulates.
 The conference will include a keynote lecture by Alain Badiou, in which he will demonstrate the logical necessity of grasping Being through mathematics.
 It will also include a series of roundtables, whose goal will be to create a dialogue between mathematicians and philosophers.
 Is the identification of ontology with mathematics more than a simple philosophical extravagance?
-Why has physics been sutured of necessity to mathematics?
+Why has physics been sutured to mathematics?
 And how can we define the relationship between mathematics and philosophy today?

 APRIL 11TH, 2018